The wasted dollars of product naming

 With so many branded products that have no relation to each other, but operate individually from other products, doctors and hospital administrators are reluctant to switch to them.

-The same holds true for any manufacturer.
+The same holds true for any manufacturer, medical devices or not.
 A litany of unique product names creates a hurdle to adoption because audiences are asked to learn something new.
 That is especially difficult when you consider the entire scope of products.

 Product naming.
 What to do?